lightdarkmaster/ojt_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+#About the App:
+1. This app is all about the ojt internship
+2. Diary taking,
+3. Hour Solver
+4. Daily Motivation.